Skip to content

 You can see that a and b are not defined in this script.
 On the top right you can set the inputs.
 Enter the variable name a and accept it with the + button.
 You can now choose any channel from your post.
 Repeat this with b.
 Input variables can be deleted with x next to the import.

 Outputs can be defined on the bottom left.
-Enter sum into the text field and accept ith with +.
+Enter sum into the text field and accept it with +.
 Now, choose a content type.
-For simple values as arrays or numbers, JSON is the best option.
+For simple values as lists or numbers, JSON is the best option.
 Like inputs, output variables can be deleted with x.

 Parameters